 I am also looking forward to the challenge of organizing the shop and maximizing what little space I will have.
 Having challenges like this help to keep me thinking creatively and using up scraps I create during projects.
 So, all-in-all, shrinking my shop is a positive, even though it initially sounds like a negative.
 I know that some folks like to find something that works and then keep it that way for as long as possible, but I think there is value in changing things up now and again.
 It helps to keep the mind active and the creative juices flowing.

 For those of you with hobbies, what do you do to help keep your hobby fresh and your creativity cycling in your head?
-Does it help to change your workspace around from-to-time?
+Does it help to change your workspace around from time-to-time?